alkedr/cv/README.md

 - TL;DR: An experienced software engineer looking to transition from working on LLM training infrastructure to AGI safety research.
 # Experience

+## None, None

+- Replicated a part of the "Alignment Faking in LLMs" paper and published a [LessWrong post about it](https://www.lesswrong.com/posts/pCMmLiBcHbKohQgwA)

 ## Yandex, YandexGPT training infrastructure, Senior Software Engineer

 - Apr 2024 – present